wizlab-it/dyspatcher/README.md

 ---

-## What you can learn here even if you don't care at all of a chat service
+## What you can learn here even though you don't care at all of a chat service

 Here you can learn:
  - how to handle multiprocessing in Python
  - how to use Web Socket in Python and Javascript
  - how to implement a Web Server in Python to serve files and contents
  - how to use RSA cryptography in Python (*cryptography* module), JavaScript (*crypto.subtle* Web API) and OpenSSL (command line), and how to decrypt and verify the signature of messages encrypted and signed in different programming languages

----

-## TODO

- - improve SSH Port Forwarding configuration
- - SSH Port Forwarding now runs fine only on Linux with the *ssh* client installed in standard path
- - improve the chat web interface
- - add chat transcription (admin)
- - implement web interface for administrator